tzeitim/genome-blender/README.md

 [cwalks]: http://www.nature.com/nature/journal/v540/n7632/full/nature20158.html

 # How to use
 In general one has to create the semi-random walk that will determine the "chromatin".
-This is done on R given my lack of experience on python.
-After saving the chromatin path in R one should import it using the python script within blender.
+This is done on R. After saving the chromatin path in R one should import it using the python script within blender.
 A handful of blender files are provided and links to the corresponding videos too.

 ## Simple example